-(3) Increase Top Rate From 35% to 40%.
+- (3) Increase Top Rate From 35% to 40%.
 Section 101(c) of ATRA increases the effective estate, gift and GST tax rate from 35% to 40%, by re-introducing the 37% (\$500,000 to \$750,000), 39% (\$750,000-\$1,000,000) and 40% (over \$1,000,000) tax brackets that were eliminated by TRA 2010.
-From a practical standpoint, however, since the 37% and 39% rates apply to estates, gifts and GST transfers that are below the "exemption" level of \$5,000,000 (inflation adjusted) the practical result will be that if the tax is imposed, it will be imposed at 40%.

-(4) Technical Correction to Portability Provisions.
+From a practical standpoint, however, since the 37% and 39% rates apply to estates, gifts and GST transfers that are below the "exemption" level of \$5,000,000 (inflation adjusted) the practical result will be that if the tax is imposed, it will be imposed at 40%. - (4) Technical Correction to Portability Provisions.
 The only other change to the estate tax rules brought about by ATRA is a technical correction to the portability rules.

-TRA 2010 provided for portability of estate and gift tax exemptions by modifying \$2010(c)(2) to define the basic exclusion amount as the sum of the applicable exclusion amount and the deceased spouse's unused exclusion amount ("DSUE amount").
+TRA 2010 provided for portability of estate and gift tax exemptions by modifying \$2010(c)(2) to define the applicable exclusion amount as the sum of the basic exclusion amount and the deceased spouse's unused exclusion amount ("DSUE amount").
 The key provision, in determining the amount that could be "ported" to the surviving spouse, is the definition of the DSUE amount.
-Section 2010(c)(4) defines the "deceased spousal unused exclusion amount of the surviving spouse's last deceased spouse over the combined amount of the deceased spouse's taxable estate plus adjusted taxable gifts (described in \$2010(c)((4)(B)(i)) as "the amount with respect to which the tentative tax is determined under section \$2001(b)(1)").
+Section 2010(c)(4) defines the "deceased spousal unused exclusion amount" as the lesser of (1) the basic exclusion amount or (2) the basic exclusion amount of the surviving spouse's last deceased spouse over the combined amount of the deceased spouse's taxable estate plus adjusted taxable gifts (described in \$2010(c)((4)(B)(ii)) as "the amount with respect to which the tentative tax is determined under section \$2001(b)(1)").
 The second item is the last deceased spouse's remaining unused exemption amount.
-It was strictly defined as the predeceased spouse's "basic exclusion amount" less the combined amount of taxable estate plus adjusted taxable gifts of the predeceased spouse's "basic exclusion amount" less the combined amount of taxable estate plus adjusted taxable gifts of the predeceased spouse.
+It was strictly defined as the predeceased spouse's "basic exclusion amount" less the combined amount of taxable estate plus adjusted taxable gifts of the predeceased spouse.
 This appears to impose a "privity" requirement.

-ATRA 2012 changes this reference from "basic exclusion amount" in (0,1)(c)(4)(B)(ii) to "applicable exclusion amount."
+ATRA 2012 changes this reference from "basic exclusion amount" in §2010(c)(4)(B)(ii) to "applicable exclusion amount."